Sujana-Mollick/Cat-vs.-Dog-Classification-with-Heatmap-Visualization/README.md

 # Cat vs Dog Classification with Heatmap Visualization

 ## Project Overview
-This project focuses on classifying images of cats and dogs using a machine learning model.
+This project focuses on classifying images of cats and dogs using a Machine learning model.
 Additionally, it includes heatmap visualizations to highlight the areas of the images that the model focuses on during classification.

 ## Table of Contents
 - Installation